-\Initial implementation will be conducted by staff.
+^{}Initial implementation will be conducted by staff.
 Future funding may be required through specific budget requests submitted for Council's review and consideration.
+The timeline for implementation designates a schedule for completing actions and may represent follow-up project work, ongoing initiatives, or actions that require continual monitoring.